 Bluford Shops products are not intended for children under 14.

 Bluford Shops is proud to announce a new group of N scale 14-Panel Hoppers featuring a good mix of all-new road names along with some popular paint schemes that have not been run in many years.
 These ready-to-run cars feature: die cast slope sheet-hopper bay-center sill assembly; injection molded plastic sides, ends, and hopper doors; fully molded brake tank, valve and air lines; body mounted brake hose detail; load; body mounted magnetically operating knuckle couplers; close coupling; and Fox Valley Models metal wheels.
 All road names will be available in multiple road numbers.
 For instance, order a single, a 2-pack and a 3-pack to get all six road numbers on a run.
 (Some road names will be available in just three road numbers.)
 Pre-orders are now open on this group and will close on July 28.
-Delivery is expected in early 2018.

 New 14-Panel Hoppers are coming to N Scale.